sky-cake/ddb_scripts/README.md

 - `crawl.py` - this goes through an images directory and generates tags and scores for each image it finds.
 The results are stored in a sqlite db.
 - `display` - generates an web page displaying images, tags, and scores
 - `web.py` - a web UI for uploading a single image which returns tags and scores for it.
+Taken from https://github.com/KichangKim/DeepDanbooru/issues/94#issuecomment-1557571288.

 Set Up